aishwaryau248-alt/AI-Resume-Analyzer-System/README.md

 ## Project Overview

-AI Resume Analyzer System is a full-stack web application that helps job seekers evaluate their resumes against industry-standard job roles using Artificial Intelligence and NLP techniques.
+AI Resume Analyzer System is a full-stack web application that helps job seekers evaluate their resumes against industry-standard job roles using Artificial Intelligence, OCR, and NLP techniques.

-The system allows users to upload resumes, extract resume text, identify technical skills, calculate role match scores, detect missing skills, and generate AI-powered recommendations.
+The system allows users to register/login, upload resumes (PDF, DOC, DOCX, or image), extract resume text, detect the most likely job role, identify technical skills, calculate ATS and role-match scores, detect missing skills, and generate AI-powered recommendations.
+An AGENT role has full visibility across all users, resumes, and analysis history.

-The application uses FastAPI for backend development, Streamlit for the frontend dashboard, SQLAlchemy ORM for database operations, and Hugging Face Inference API for intelligent career guidance.
+The application uses FastAPI for backend development, Streamlit for the frontend dashboard, SQLAlchemy ORM (MySQL) for database operations, JWT-based authentication, and Hugging Face's Mistral-7B-Instruct model for AI-driven career guidance.

 ---